gfrances/pubs/2015-icaps-better-heuristics-more-expressive-languages/index.md

  This paper was awarded the [ICAPS Outstanding Student Paper Runner-up](http://icaps15.icaps-conference.org/technical/papers.html).

+## Abstract

+Most of the key computational ideas in planning have been developed for simple planning languages where action preconditions and goals are conjunctions of propositional atoms.
+Preconditions and goals that do not fit into this form are normally converted into it either manually or automatically.
+In this work, we show that this modeling choice hides important structural information, resulting in poorer heuristics and weaker planning performance.
+From a theoretical point of view, we show that the direct generalization of relaxed planning graph heuristics to more expressive languages that implicitly allow conjunctions of atoms with more than one state variable leaves open a crisp gap, as it fails to properly account for the constraints over these variables.
+The simple propositional languages that are standard in planning do not remove this gap but “hide it under the rug” by forcing atoms to be of the form X = c, where c is a constant and X is a (usually boolean) state variable.
+Closing this gap in the computation of the relaxed planning graph for more expressive languages leads to a more accurate but intractable heuristic, yet a cost-effective tradeoff can be achieved using local forms of constraint propagation that result in better heuristics, better plans, and a more effective search.
+We show this empirically over a diverse set of illustrative examples using a fragment of the Functional STRIPS planning language.

 ## The FS0 planner
 As of now, the [FS0 main repository](https://bitbucket.org/gfrances/fs0) contains a minimum of information to download and run our planner.
 For the sake of convenience, a tarball with all the necessary files are provided [here](https://bitbucket.org/gfrances/pubs/downloads/fs0-planner.tgz).
 Since this is a continuously evolving prototype, however, changes might break backwards compatibility, etc., so in case anything does not work as expected, please do not hesitate to contact Guillem Francès (<guillem.frances@upf.edu>)